8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 Is Walking Barefoot Good for You?

-There are certain physical benefits to walking barefoot that are inherent to the act of just not wearing shoes walking, but most of the most powerful walking barefoot benefits can be gleaned by walking barefoot on grass or natural ground.
+Whilst there are inherent physical benefits to walking barefoot regardless of the surface you are walking on, the most powerful walking barefoot benefits can be gleaned by walking barefoot on grass or natural ground.

 Even just the act of being outside in nature is good for the body and mind.